 Diversified sector mix

-As of 1H 2020, Prime US REIT has a pretty well-diversified trade sector mix for its tenants.
+As of FY2020, Prime US REIT has a pretty well-diversified trade sector mix for its tenants.

-As seen, no single industry sector took up more than 15% of rental income.
-Furthermore, the most notable industry sectors are those which are quite stable such as finance and communications.
+As seen, no single industry sector took up more than 16% of rental income.
+Furthermore, the most notable industry sectors are those which are quite stable and in-demand, such as finance and communications.

 Decline in occupancy rate and WALE

-Although occupancy rate and WALE were quite high in 1H 2020, it actually saw a slight decline from 2H 2019.
+Although Prime US REIT’s occupancy rate and WALE remains high, both were a slight decline from FY2019.

 Tenant concentration risk

 Looking at Prime US REIT tenancy mix, it can be said that there is some concentration risk.